 The Coast Guard also stresses the importance of preventative measures for ship safety.
 In the 2004 sinking of the crab fishing boat Big Valley, for instance, investigators found that the boat had been overloaded with supplies, making it unsafe to sail.
 Likewise, between 20 and 40 Alaskan fishing boats capsize each year, which is what happened to the Arctic Rose in 2001 when it took 15 men to their deaths in the Alaskan waters.
 However, no mandatory safety review exists for commercial fishing boats.
 Of the 20,000 boats in the United States that the Coast Guard oversees, only about 6 percent undergo voluntary inspections [source: Markels].
 Additional prevention measures, like inspections, have not been widely embraced in the private sector fishing industry.

 For all of the hazards that fishermen endure in their aquatic quests, the safety issues bring a new appreciation to the smoked salmon, crab legs and other seafood delectables the rest of us enjoy after a long day at the office.
 If anything, you can be grateful that you didn't have to catch it yourself.

-For more information on fishing and the ocean, read the links on the next page.
+For more information on fishing and the ocean, read the links below.